merlyescalona/ngsphy/README.md

 ## Getting started

 NGSphy is build to simulate reads (or read counts) from alignments originated from single-gene trees or gene-tree distributions (in its turn originated from species-tree distributions).
 It is designed to read directly from [SimPhy](http://github.com/adamallo/SimPhy) (a simulator of gene family evolution) in the case of gene-tree distributions, but it can also be fed with gene-trees directly.
 Alignments are simulated using [INDELible](http://abacus.gene.ucl.ac.uk/software/indelible/)  and can represent multiple haploid and/or diploid individuals per species.
 Then reads (using [ART](https://www.niehs.nih.gov/research/resources/software/biostatistics/art/index.cfm)) or read counts are simulated for each individual, with depth of coverage allowed to vary between species, individuals and loci.
-This flexibility allows for the simulation of both off-target (captured but not targeted) and non-captured (targeted but not captured) loci.
+This flexibility allows for the simulation of both off-target (captured but not targeted) and uncaptured (targeted but not captured) loci.

 You will need a NGSphy settings file and the required files according to the input mode selected (see bellow).
 Examples of setting files can be found  [here](https://github.com/merlyescalona/ngsphy/tree/master/data/settings).
 For installation please go [here](https://github.com/merlyescalona/ngsphy/wiki/Manual#4-installation) and for detailed explanations please search in the [full manual](https://github.com/merlyescalona/ngsphy/wiki/Manual).
-In the [Wiki](https://github.com/merlyescalona/ngsphy/wiki/) you can also find tutorials for a couple of different situations.
+In the [Wiki](https://github.com/merlyescalona/ngsphy/wiki/) you can find tutorials for each of the possible input modes.

 ## Input/output files